Stardust fire: Television

 An edition of Prime Time, RTÉ's current affairs programme, broadcast on 14 February 2006, cast doubts on some of the findings of the original tribunal.
 The programme produced witnesses who were outside the building on the night.
 Some outside saw fire coming from the roof up to eight minutes before those inside did.
 New evidence concerning the building's contents and layout was also presented.
-Important details were also shown regarding the actual location of a storeroom containing flammable materials and cleaning agents.
-The document plan of the building which the tribunal used, and which was critical to its findings, was shown to be confusingly flawed by locating the storeroom on the wrong level.
+Other details presented included the actual location of a storeroom containing flammable materials and cleaning agents.
+The plan of the building, which the tribunal used and which was critical to its findings, was shown to be confusingly flawed by locating the storeroom on the wrong level.
 It showed the storeroom to be "over the basement", but there was no basement in the building, and the store and lamp rooms were located in the roof space on the first floor.

-The list of contents of the store was not put before the inquiry and included large amounts of highly flammable and spontaneously combustible materials, mostly polishes and floor waxes, with the inquiry assuming only normal everyday items were inside.
+The list of contents of the store was not put before the inquiry and included large amounts of flammable materials, including polishes and floor waxes, with the inquiry assuming only normal everyday items were inside.
 A re-enactment of the fire suggested that it did not happen as the tribunal had found.
 The programme theorised that the fire started in the roof space where the storeroom was located and had already spread across the main nightclub roof space area before those inside were aware of it.

-On 31 January 2011, a documentary entitled Remembering Stardust: 30 Years On aired on TV3.
-The documentary reflected on the events of the night of the fire, the aftermath and the various controversies and legal proceedings that followed.
+In early 2011, close to the 30th anniversary of the fire, a documentary was aired on TV3.
+The documentary, titled Remembering Stardust: 30 Years On, reflected on the events of the night of the fire, the aftermath and the various controversies and legal proceedings that followed.
 Survivors Jimmy Fitzpatrick and Antoinette Keegan along with retired Dublin fireman Paul Shannon were among those interviewed.

-In December 2017, RTÉ broadcast a one-hour episode of a TV series where Charlie Bird interviewed survivors of the Stardust fire and relatives of some of the 48 people who died in the fire.
+In December 2017, RTÉ broadcast a one-hour episode of a TV series where survivors of the fire and relatives of some of the 48 people who died were interviewed by Charlie Bird.
+Bird had been the first journalist to the scene of the fire in 1981.

 On 2 February 2022, TG4 interviewed Lisa Lawlor on their show Finné.
 Her parents died in the fire when she was just 17 months old.